-Two GPE grants of US$40.1 million and US$7.06 million support Chad's short-term interim education strategic plan, as well as the development of a long-term 10-year education plan.
+Two GPE grants of US$40.1 million and US$7.06 million supported Chad's interim education strategic plan, as well as the development of a long-term 10-year education plan.

-The four main components supported by GPE funding are:
+The four components supported by GPE funding were:

 - Strengthen primary education supply and demand by building 1,300 classrooms and providing meals in almost 800 schools;